 Helmet’s albums, including Betty, Meantime, and Aftertaste, rewrote the rulebook for guitar bands in the 90s.

-Friday April 21st: The Bedford, Christchurch
+Friday April 21st: New City Hotel, Christchurch

 By Wal Reid